 3. Set Up The Blue Light Filter

 The Samsung Galaxy S9 has a blue light filter that decreases the strain on your eyes as you view your screen when it is dark.
 Activating the filter gets rid of blue hues and ensure your screen takes up warmer colors, which results in a yellowish tint.
 Adjustments of the intensity of the filter is possible, you can even create a schedule so it activates itself automatically at a specific time you choose.
-For configuration of the blue light filter, go to Settings, Display, Blue light filter.
-The custom schedule can be used here or it can be activated from sunset to sunrise, just as long as you turn on location access.
+For configuration of the blue light filter, go to Settings, Display,

 It was introduced by Samsung in 2018, with the virtual assistant designed to display vital information like your calendar entries.
 This feature is broader than you think.
 Bixby Vision allow you to translate text from images in real-time; Bixby Home functions as a centralized hub for social apps like Twitter, Facebook e.t.c while Bixby Voice aids you to launch apps with your voice.
 To do and undo with Bixby, hit the hardware button under the volume rocker, and set it up.
 Alternatively, you can swipe to the leftmost home screen and Bixby Home will magically appear for you to set it up.
 If you think Bixby is a waste of time because Google Assistant does its job already then you can just turn it off totally.
 But note, since Bixby was given a specific hardware button, deactivating it will also rule out the button and it cannot be used for anything else.